Product Information – Dichroic Glass

 For face 2 applications the ChameleonLABTM film has to be cut back in the edge areas so that the inner sealing lip has no contact to the film edge.
 The outer sealing lip has to cover the visible gap between the inner sealing lip and the film edge.

 When laminating the ChameleonLABTM film between glass the film is exposed to heat.
 Depending on the required layers of glass and/or lamination film the heat exposure may result in a visible shrinking of the film.
 This is generally the case when laminating with PVB or Sentry.
-The shrinking is most visible at the short ends.
+The shrinking is most visible at the ends.
 The lowest grade of visibility is achieved by using special process technology.
 The visibility also depends on the viewing angle and lighting situation.

 Another characteristic of the ChameleonLABTM film can be referred to as flames: